 Mail carriers deliver mail to homes and businesses in cities, towns, and rural areas.
 Most travel established routes, delivering and collecting mail.
 They cover their routes on foot, by vehicle, or by a combination of both.
 Some mail carriers collect money for postage due and COD (cash-on-delivery).
 Others, particularly in rural areas, sell postal products such as stamps and money orders.
 All carriers, however, must be able to answer customers’ questions about postal regulations and services.

-Postal service mail sorters, processors, and processing machine operators prepare incoming and outgoing mail for distribution at post offices and mail processing centers.
-They load and unload postal trucks and move mail around mail processing centers.
-They also operate, and occasionally adjust and repair, mail processing, sorting, and canceling machinery.
+Postal service mail sorters, processors, and processing machine operators prepare incoming and outgoing mail for distribution at post offices and mail processing centres.
+They load and unload postal trucks and move mail around mail processing centres.
+They also operate, and occasionally adjust and repair, mail processing, sorting, and cancelling machinery.